Justice League Dark: Apokolips War: Plot

 The Justice League and the Teen Titans devise a plan to defeat Darkseid, the ruler of the planet Apokolips, (Note: The planet previously appeared in Justice League: War (2014), The Death of Superman (2018), and Reign of the Supermen (2019).) but are secretly being watched by Darkseid through Cyborg who sees their whole plan.
 After the Justice League arrive on Apokolips, they are soon defeated by Paradooms, hybrid creatures made from Parademons and Doomsday using Superman's Kryptonian DNA.
 The battle ends with most of the League members and Titans killed, while those who survive are either enslaved by Darkseid or have escaped and are in hiding.

 Two years later, Darkseid has placed devices known as "Reapers" which mine the planet's core.
 Superman is depowered after being tattooed by Darkseid with liquid kryptonite.
 He is then released so that he can spend the rest of his life knowing that his failed plan cost his teammates lives.
 The remaining heroes blame Superman for his failed plan.
 He reunites with Raven, who has been struggling to maintain her father Trigon's imprisonment.
 (Note: Having imprisoned him in the prison gem adorning her forehead during the events of Justice League vs. Teen Titans (2016).)
 They seek John Constantine for a location spell to track Damian Wayne to help free his father Batman.
-Although considering himself a coward for fleeing during the initial attack on Darkseid and leaving his wife Zatanna to die, Constantine locates Damian at a League of Assassins outpost, and he reluctantly agrees to join the group.
+Although considering himself a coward for fleeing during the initial attack on Darkseid and leaving his lover Zatanna to die, Constantine locates Damian at a League of Assassins outpost, and he reluctantly agrees to join the group.

 They travel to Stryker's Island in Metropolis and meet with Clark's wife Lois Lane who has recruited the Suicide Squad to their cause, now led by Harley Quinn.
 (Note: As a result of Amanda Waller dying from cancer after the events of Suicide Squad: Hell to Pay (2018).)
 Clark and Lois' plan is to infiltrate LexCorp and use a Boom Tube to reach Apokolips and kill Darkseid.
 Meanwhile, the remaining heroes attacking the Reapers are slowly being killed by the Paradooms.
 Lex Luthor, who was working with Lois to gain intel on Darkseid, is at LexCorp.
 Lois, Luthor, and the Squad remain on LexCorp to defend the Boom Tube while Clark, Damian, Raven, Constantine, and Etrigan the Demon infiltrate Apokolips.
 Batman learns of Luthor's betrayal and sends Paradooms and the new Furies after the heroes.